 Lately, I have been oddly quiet, well at least that’s what I would call it.

-The “quiet” started with a series of mixed emotions leading up to my 30th birthday.
-I always told myself that “age is nothing but a number,” so I am not sure why I ingested the panic juice around turning “the big 3-0.”
-I became anxious to the fact that I (1) could not control time and (2) to the fact that my life clock was (and is) ticking whether I use it meaningfully or not.
+The quiet started with a series of mixed emotions leading up to my 30th birthday.
+I always told myself that “age is nothing but a number,” so I am not sure why I ingested the panic juice around turning the big 30.
+I became anxious about the fact that I (1) could not control time and (2) the fact that my life clock was (and still is) ticking, whether I use it meaningfully or not.

 I want to live a life in which I worry more about living a life of purpose and growth than about age and timelines.
 In some strange way, age is a hindrance to growth.
 In our early years, we think that we have more time to live.
-Then as we get older, we use age as a measuring tool of how successful and fulfilling our life has been.
+Then as we get older, we use age as a measuring tool for how successful and fulfilling our life has been.
 It is not until someone young dies that we remember that life should be measured less by age and more by value and purpose.
 We all die, but can we all say that we were “alive” while we were living, or is it more a case of living like the walking dead?

 See, I was more worried about what I had not accomplished by 30 and how I was now one day closer to death.
-Then life hit me.
+Then, life hit me.
 I thought about all the people who have died in their youth and it reminded me of the fact that it is not about what age you are, but more about how much you have lived.
-Dreams are not accomplished overnight, but they will never be realized if we don’t travel/live through each day and each year.
+Dreams are not accomplished overnight, but they will never be realized if we don’t move and live through each day and year.